 Head, Heart, and Hands

-Our Christian faith is more than just us getting saved by the grace of God through the cross of Jesus.
-Yes, that is the beginning, but a fulfilling life with Jesus as Savior and Lord is much more than merely attending church once a week and taking the place of your Uncle Lewis in saying the blessing at your holiday meals.
-It is a continual, daily process that shows improvement in every aspect of your life through Spirit-fostered sanctification every single day of our lives until we pass away.
+Our Christian lives are more than just us getting saved by the grace of God through the cross of Jesus.
+Yes, that is the Gospel, the very core of our faith which we celebrate and praise God every day.
+But a fulfilling life with Jesus as Savior and Lord is much more than merely attending church once a week and taking the place of your Uncle Lewis in giving the blessing at your holiday meals.
+It is a continual, daily process that shows improvement in every aspect of your life through Spirit-fostered sanctification every single day of your lives until we pass away.